peterhaefliger/hugo/content/blog/linguistic-silos.md

 ![3. picture 3](/images/blog/linguistic-silos/name_tag.jpg)

+_You immediately know what you're at with anybody you encounter :-) Expectations well managed!_

-_But now to the transcript of the talk:_
+_But now to the transcript of my talk:_

 Laba diena.
 Mano vardas yra Peter.